-|Light rye sourdough bread with fennel,
+|Light rye sourdough bread with fennel, sesame, and poppy seeds.

 Photo courtesy: matthewfugel

-|Flavorful fennel seeds are used as condiment in India and Pakistan.
+|Flavorful fennel seeds are used as a condiment in India and Pakistan.

 Its seeds are widely used in fish, cheese spreads, and vegetable dishes.

-(Medical disclaimer: The information and reference guides on this website are intended solely for the general information for the reader.
+(Medical disclaimer: The information and reference guides on this website are intended solely for the general information of the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
 Please consult your health care provider for any advice on medications).

-≻≻-Back to Spices from Fennel seed.
-Please visit here for impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.
+≻≻-Back to Spices from Fennel Seed.
+Visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.